jbrusey/health-team-1-poc/README.md

    uv run flask --app run:app --debug run
    ```

 The default server listens on http://127.0.0.1:5000/ and exposes a preliminary form for capturing EHR, pathology, and genomic details.
 A dedicated "LLM playground" page at `/llm` lets you send arbitrary prompts to the configured language model so you can experiment with the integration before wiring it into the intake workflow.
-A companion "Multi-agent" view at `/llm/multi` runs the same prompt through multiple Ollama agents so you can compare responses side-by-side.
+A companion "Multi-agent" view at `/llm/multi` runs the same prompt through multiple Ollama agents so you can compare responses side-by-side and then aggregates their outputs via a dedicated summariser agent.

 ### LLM configuration